Ninthpool/ninthpool.github.io/content/page/about/index.md

             icon: user
 ---

-"I know that I know nothing"
+"All I know is that I know nothing."